-Jean de Lacey is a jaded French émigré who reluctantly decides the only way to revive his fortunes is by marrying a wealthy wife.
+Jean de Lacey has no desire to curb his womanizing ways.
+He reluctantly decides the only way to revive his fortunes is by marrying a wealthy wife.
 But before he proposes to anyone, he must free himself of the smuggling gang he has been involved with since his arrival in England.

 He woos young, beautiful Eugenie Ponnette, a fellow émigré, however, de Lacey resists agreeing to the love match she insists on, even though his passion for Eugenie is different to anything he has experienced before.

-But Eugenie is no damsel in distress – except from her suppressed memories of the horrors she experienced in Paris, and her own discoveries of de Lacey’s deceptions.
+But Eugenie is no damsel in distress – except from the suppressed memories of the horrors she experienced in Paris, and her own discoveries of de Lacey’s deceptions.

 Can de Lacey convince Eugenie that he is truly in love with her?
 Can they settle their differences and find true happiness together?

 “You haven’t been yourself since you showed up on my doorstep three years ago,” remarked Lord Edenburgh.
 He leaned forward to pat his friend on the knee.
 “But all that is about to change.
 I am taking it upon myself to find you a suitable wife.”

 De Lacey regarded him with dawning horror, and stammered, “No, mon ami… there is no need… I do not wish…”